alexnardini/FLAM3_for_SideFX_Houdini/README.md

 - **GPU OpenCL**<br>OpenCL (_-cl-std=CL1.2_) has been used to implement the algorithm so it can fully run on the system GPU device.<br>
 It makes real-time fractal flame editing in Houdini possible by running billions of iterations per second on AMD and Nvidia GPUs.<br>

 - **GPU performance**<br>FLAM3H™ GPU mode (_the default in H21 and up_) can be hundreds of times faster than the CPU(_Cvex_) mode depending on the system' GPU device being used.
 Tests using an Nvidia RTX 4090 device reveal throughput ranging from ~40 to ~140 billion iterations per second effectively allowing real-time fractal Flame editing inside Houdini and the generation of hundreds of millions high quality point clouds in seconds.
-The tests were performed with a variety of Flame presets over 500 millions points at 1024 iterations each (_the GPU mode iterations default_).
+The tests were performed with a variety of Flame presets over 500 millions points at 1024 (_the GPU mode iterations default_) and 2048 iterations each.

 - **CPU**<br>CPU mode uses Houdini's Cvex (_Callable vector expression language_).<br>
 Although Cvex it's not a real-time thing, it will still be a lot of fun if you have a powerful CPU (_two powerful CPUs are even better_).